Celanese: History

 In 1918, the American Cellulose & Chemical Manufacturing Company (known as Amcelle) was founded in New York City by Swiss chemist Camille Dreyfus.

 The American Cellulose and Chemical Manufacturing Co.
-Ltd plant in Cumberland, Maryland, was set up during World War I to produce cheaper fabric for airplane manufacturing.
-The plant location was chosen inland to protect against Zeppelin attacks.
+Ltd plant in Cumberland, Maryland, originated in 1918 during World War I to produce cheaper fabric for airplane manufacturing.

+The plant location was chosen inland to protect against potential Zeppelin attacks.
 It was also situated in proximity to a ready source of water at the Potomac River and easy access to coal supplies and railroad lines.
 After a series of delays, production began on Christmas Day, 1924 with a series of cellulose acetate commercial fabrics and yarns intended as alternatives to silk.

-The plant was closed in 1983, and was later torn down to provide a space for a new state prison.
+The plant closed in 1983, and was later torn down to provide a space for a new state prison.